 Owned Reach: The size of the audience that has been reached by a post through a brand or publisher’s own Instagram feed.

 Scheduling and Publishing: A set of tools that enable you to schedule your Instagram content in advance and automatically publish it to your feed at a set time.
 We have a rad one for scheduling your social media posts.

 Shoppable Instagram: Any number of technologies that make a post on Instagram clickable.
 This can refer to technologies like Liketoknow.it for influencer posts, or LikeShop for making your own brand or publisher feed shoppable.

 User-Generated Content: Photos and videos created by fans of a brand, publisher or celebrity.

 Have others to suggest?
 Leave a comment below!

 Want to dig into your performance and audience insights?
-Hit the button below!
+Fill out the "Request Demo" below!